Old Quarry Walls Rock Climbing

 The best, most solid lines are on the far left wall including Tree of Life and People's Rock.
 This portion of the wall is in the sun the least throughout the day.
 The middle, and tallest section of the wall is the most dangerous with the most loose rock.
 There are no established lines here (yet).
 The obvious prominent arete is Desparate with a few lines in that area including Devil's cut.
 The far right developed part of the wall is the Crackrock corner which is home to the first bolted lines in the quarry, back when you had to wash everything you brought with you for fear of poison Ivy contaminating everything.

 Instead of hiking up from the ball field and taking the second switchback back left along the base of the main slabs, continue hiking straight along the trail about 30 ft.
 Then head up over a small berm and into the homeless camp.
 Continue straight back from here to the walls.
 One can also follow the trail to the top and scramble to the top of the climbs and setup TR's.

 Weather station 2.7 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Old Quarry Walls:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Old Quarry Walls:

 Featured Route For Old Quarry Walls